 - Provide technical assistance to new open universities and support the transition of conventional institutions to dual mode.

-- Facilitate institutional networking and collaboration in the development, adoption and use of ODL and technology-based models such as MOOCs and OER.
+- Facilitate institutional networking and collaboration in the development, adoption and use of ODL and technology-based models such as open educational resources (OERs).

 - Support the professional development of ODL policy makers and practitioners.

-COL welcomes opportunities to partner with Commonwealth governments and higher education institutions in order to explore collaboration in any of the areas above.
+COL welcomes opportunities to partner with Commonwealth governments and HEIs in order to explore collaboration in any of the areas above.
 Please contact us.